 Following a strict gluten-free diet requires avid reading and decoding of [sometimes] confusing food labels, eating out with caution, limited food options, and oftentimes, it all comes with a hefty price tag in the form of more expensive foods, restaurant upcharges, and higher priced goods (which I might add often contain less product despite costing more).

 Risks, Consequences and More

 Here’s what happens if you continue to eat gluten despite needing to be on a medically-necessary gluten-free diet:

 (1) You continue to experience painful symptoms.

-Long term consumption of gluten will equate to long-term symptoms that worsen with time before they turn into even more serious issues and likely damage your body beyond repair.
+Long term consumption of gluten will equate to long-term symptoms that worsen before they turn into even more serious issues and likely damage your body beyond repair.

 Please note that, if you follow a gluten-free diet already, and you accidentally eat gluten (or get “glutened“), you may temporarily experience the symptoms you were trying to manage with the gluten-free diet, but your body should bounce back quickly.